10 Riveting Movies about Artists

 Legendary artists are often seen as larger-than-life, mythical beings.
 Exploring their art and biographies is always a trusted source of inspiration.
 This is especially true when the exploration is conducted by acclaimed directors and actors, merging the two artforms of cinema and fine art.

 The following 10 movies about artists include fictionalized accounts of real stories, as well as some of the best art documentaries.
-Whether you dabble in website design or are a freelance artist, these films are bound to resonate with your creative soul:
+Whether you dabble in website design, making websites or are a freelance artist, these films are bound to resonate with your creative soul, and might provide some inspiration for your own online art portfolio.

 10 riveting movies about artists